goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

 - Your Bachelor thesis (if available)
 - Your Master thesis or a draft (if available)

 We will start reviewing applications on **October 31, 2023** until the position is filled.
-Interviews will be held via video call in November.
+Interviews will be held via video call in November or later.

 <!--
 ## Fully-funded PhD position (3 years) in ADYN research unit